18 Things I Found Just About Tolerable In 2018

 17. That nonsense Avengers film

 While I’m being candid… I really enjoyed this too.
-File alongside ‘Chocolate Orange Segsations’, ‘The Sims 2’ and ‘Rita Ora’s inexplicably delayed and not-bad second album’ under 2018 guilty pleasures.
+File alongside ‘Chocolate Orange Segsations’, ‘The Sims 2’ and ‘Rita Ora’s inexplicably delayed and not-entirely-bad second album’ under 2018 guilty pleasures.

 18. Occasionally Writing Things Here